 SEAN: This is it, folks!
 The 27th and final volume of Excel Saga ships next week!
 There will be laughs!
 Romance!
 Resolution! … Perhaps less resolution than we would like, but hey!
 Everyone in the entire world will be buying this volume!

-MELINDA: Or we will at least pretend to, in order to keep you smiling.
+MJ: Or we will at least pretend to, in order to keep you smiling.

 SEAN: So, what are you reading this week?

 Oh right, there are other releases as well, which are being nice enough to share their release date with the majesty that is the final volume of Excel Saga, so I suppose I should discuss them.

 Kodansha has the 6th volume of Missions of Love, which keeps riding the edge between trashy good and trashy bad, but as long as it keeps riding that edge, I’ll keep reading.

 ASH: As will I!

 MICHELLE: I read the first couple of volumes last year and just never went back to it.

 SEAN: There’s also the 3rd Sherlock Bones volume, combining mysteries and cute dogs as only Japan can.

 And for those who enjoyed Tokyo Mew Mew and wish it had a followup, well, here’s Tokyo Mew Mew A La Mode in one omnibus.
 It is not controversial at all, and is beloved by all TMM fans.
 Really.
 Trust me.

 SubLime has the 6th volume of His Favorite, whose cover is slightly less silly looking than previous ones, but which hopefully is still just as much fun for BL fans.
 I’ve heard good things about this series.